orisonchan/SQL-query-export-to-CSV/README.md

-# export SQL query to CSV
+# Export SQL Query to CSV

 This tools uses SpringBoot and needs JDK1.7.